 New instructional facilities allotment.
-This allotment would remain at \$250 per student in ADA (an unweighted count of students in average daily attendance) for the first year in which students attend a new instructional facility, and, for the second year, \$250 for each new student in ADA (see p.
+Fast growing districts would receive \$375 per student in ADA (an unweighted count of students in average daily attendance) for the first year in which students attended a new instructional facility and, for the second and third years, \$375 for each new student.
+For other districts, this allotment would be \$250 per student in ADA for the first year and \$250 for each new student in the second and third years (see p.
 11).

 Formula adjustments.
 The bill would apply a "cost of education index" (CEI) to adjust for differences among districts in such costs as inflation and teacher salaries.
-The index would be updated over a four-year period to the "teacher fixed effects" model presented to the Joint Select Committee on Public Education.
+The index would be updated over a four-year period using the "teacher fixed effects" model presented to the Joint Select Committee on Public Education, with bracketing to maintain certain current index ratios within each regional education service center area.
 The CEI would be applied to 50 percent of the allotments in the first tier of funding.
 Additional adjustments would be made for small and medium-sized districts and sparsely populated districts (see p.
-11).
+12).

 Instructional materials and technology.
-The current textbook review, adoption, and purchase process would be replaced with new procedures for the review, adoption and purchase of "instructional materials."
-The technology allotment would be changed to an "instructional materials and technology" allotment and increased to \$50 per ADA in the 2005-06 school year, \$125 per ADA in 2006-07, and \$150 per ADA in 2007-08 and beyond.
+The bill would establish new procedures for the review, adoption, and purchase of "instructional materials," including textbooks, workbooks, and computer-adaptive materials.
+The technology allotment would be changed to an "instructional materials and technology" allotment and increased to \$100 per ADA in the 2006-07 school year, and \$150 per ADA in 2007-08 and beyond.
 Beginning in the 2006-07 school year, districts would be required to use a portion of this allotment for targeted technology programs (see p.
-37).
+38).

 Hold harmless and limitations on increased funding.
 School districts would be guaranteed an increase of at least 3 percent in state funding over levels in current law.
-Increases in state aid would be limited to 108 percent in the 2005-06 school year, 116 percent in 2006-07, and 124 percent in 2007-08 (see p.
+Increases in state aid would be limited to 108 percent in the 2006-07 school year, 116 percent in 2007-08, and 124 percent in 2008-09 (see p.
 12).

 Facilities.
 The Legislative Budget Board (LBB) would be directed to conduct a study of instructional facilities funding and needs, including age of facilities, capacity issues, and bond indebtedness (see p.
-12).
+13).